-- A. Families and children are eligible for IFPS when a child is in out-of-home placement and can be reunited within 30 days or the social worker has determined that, without intervention, the child is at imminent risk of out-of-home placement due to at least one of the following: - 1.
+- A. Families and children are eligible for IFPS when a child is in out-of-home placement and can be reunited within 30 days or the social worker has determined that, without intervention, the child, is at imminent risk of out-of-home placement due to at least one of the following: - 1.
 Child abuse or neglect. - 2.
 A serious threat of substantial harm to the child's health, safety, or welfare. - 3.
 Family conflict. - B. The social worker need not refer otherwise eligible families and family preservation services need not be provided if at least one of the following conditions is met:

 - 1. The services are not available in the community in which the family resides. - 2.
 The services cannot be provided because the program is filled to capacity. - 3.
 The family refuses services. or - 4.
 The social worker or the service provider determines that the safety of a child, a family member, or persons providing the services would be unduly threatened. - C. IFPS may not be used for families in need of an in-home crisis resolution or therapeutic service to avoid possible family disruption or foster care placement at some unspecified time in the future and is not to be used as an interim measure until a planned placement resource is secured. - D. The family has a case open for service with CPS, FRS, or CWS.
 The child must be either residing in the family home or be able to go home immediately with IFPS. - E. The child has been assessed by the assigned social worker as needing immediate placement or is already in placement but could return home immediately with IFPS.
-Immediate placement means that the social worker is planning to file a petition with the juvenile court to remove the child from the family home within 72 hours or is planning to obtain a voluntary placement authorization from the child's parents within 72 hours.

-- F. The Regional Administrator may limit the provision of IFPS to families where children would be receiving paid DCFS placement services. - G. The social worker has determined that there are no less intensive services available that can meet the family need. - H. An immediate opening with the contracted IFPS agency is available.
+- F. The Regional Administrator may limit the provision of IFPS or FPS to families where children would be receiving paid DCFS placement services. - G. The social worker has determined that there are no less intensive services available that can meet the family need. - H. An immediate opening with the contracted IFPS and/or FPS agency is available.